-Abstract-For a responsive audio art installation in a skylit atrium, we introduce a single-camera statistical segmentation and tracking algorithm.
-The algorithm combines statistical background image estimation, per-pixel Bayesian segmentation, and an approximate solution to the multi-target tracking problem using a bank of Kalman filters and Gale-Shapley matching.
+Abstract.
+For a responsive audio art installation in a skylit atrium, we developed a single-camera statistical segmentation and tracking algorithm.
+The algorithm combines statistical background image estimation, per-pixel Bayesian classification, and an approximate solution to the multi-target tracking problem using a bank of Kalman filters and Gale-Shapley matching.
 A heuristic confidence model enables selective filtering of tracks based on dynamic data.
-We demonstrate that our algorithm has improved recall and $F_2$ -score over existing methods in OpenCV 2.1 in a variety of situations.
-We further demonstrate that feedback between the tracking and the segmentation systems improves recall and F2-score.
-The system described operated effectively for 5-8 hours per day for 4 months; algorithms are evaluated on video from the camera installed in the atrium.
+Experiments suggest that our algorithm improves recall and F_2 -score over existing methods in OpenCV 2.1.
+We also find that feedback between the tracking and the segmentation systems improves recall and F_2 -score.
+The system operated effectively for 5-8 hours per day for 4 months.
 Source code and sample data is open source and available in OpenCV.